epiverse-trace/climateR0/README.md

 ## Example

-These examples illustrate some of the current functionalities

-## Development

-### Lifecycle

-This package is currently a *concept*, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
-This means that essential features and mechanisms are still being developed, and the package is not ready for use outside of the development team.

 ### Contributions

 Contributions are welcome via [pull requests](https://github.com/EmilieFinch/climateR0/pulls).

-### Related projects

-This project is related to other existing projects in R or other languages, but also differs from them in the following aspects:

 ### Code of Conduct

-Please note that the packagetemplate project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that the {climateR0} project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.